chengmu/notes/slide_connect_express/slides/connect-core.md

 1. attach middleware `app.use`
 2. dispatch `app.handle`
-    - invokes each attached _middleware_ one by one until one of them decides to _respond to the request_.
+    - invokes each attached _middleware_ one by one until one of them decides to _respond to the request_(exec `res.end`).
-    - If it gets to the end of the list of middleware and none of them respond, then the application will respond with a 404.
+    - If it gets to the end of the list of middleware and none of them respond(`res.end`never called), then the application will respond with a 404.

 note: